TO MAIL STARS:

 Into a plastic bag go a star and an explanation:

-Please carry me as a reminder that
+Please carry me as

 You are not forgotten."